The alternative operad is not Koszul

 For $n \le 8$ the claim could be proved with the aid of Albert.
-The proof in the general case is long and somewhat cumbersome, and will drive us far away from the main question considered in this note, so we will outline only the main idea.
-We came with this idea by inspecting the corresponding entry A000325 in \cite{eis}.
+We will outline the main idea of a possible proof in the general case, whose full implementation appears to be long and somewhat cumbersome, and will drive us far away from the main question considered in this note.
+We came up with this idea by inspecting the corresponding entry A000325 in \cite{eis}.